 A continuation of MTSC-411 covering rings, integral domains, ideals, polynomial rings, principal ideal domains, and unique factorization domains and fields.
+Prerequisites: MTSC-411 with a "C" or better.

 MTSC-431.
 NUMERICAL ANALYSIS

 An introduction to the solutions of equations in one (1) variable, direct methods and matrix techniques for solving systems of equations, interpolation and polynomial approximation, numerical differentiation and integration, and the initial value problems for ordinary differential equations.